Keyboard layout

-Modern computer keyboards are designed to send a scancode to the operating system (OS) when a key is pressed or released: this code reports only the key's row and column, not the specific character engraved on that key.
+Modern computer keyboards are designed to send a scancode to the operating system (OS) when a key is pressed or released.
+This code reports only the key's row and column, not the specific character engraved on that key.
 The OS converts the scancode into a specific binary character code using a "scancode to character" conversion table, called the keyboard mapping table.
 This means that a physical keyboard may be dynamically mapped to any layout without switching hardware components—merely by changing the software that interprets the keystrokes.
 Often, a user can change keyboard mapping in system settings.
 In addition, software may be available to modify or extend keyboard functionality.
 Thus the symbol shown on the physical key-top need not be the same as appears on the screen or goes into a document being typed.
-Some settings enable the user to type supplementary symbols which are not engraved on the keys used to invoke them.
-Modern USB keyboards are plug and play; they communicate their (default) visual layout to the OS when connected (though the user is still able to reset this at will).
+Modern USB keyboards are plug-and-play; they communicate their (default) visual layout to the OS when connected (though the user is still able to reset this at will).